kennychan-git/kennychan-git/README.md

 Feel free to explore my repositories to see more of my work!

 ## Skills
-- Programming languages: Python, JavaScript, Java
+- Programming languages: Python, Perl
-- Web development: HTML, CSS, JavaScript, Django, React
-- Data science: Pandas, NumPy, Scikit-learn
-- Databases: MySQL, PostgreSQL

 ## Get in Touch
 I'm open to collaboration and discussing interesting projects.
 You can reach me through the following channels: